 Frank Djurhuus Jakobsen runs the operations of the Norðlýsið sailboat with a team of experienced skippers.
 Frank, Alberto, and Monica joined forces and created this eight-day hiking and sailing expedition in the Faroe islands.

 Meet your guides at the Vágar International Airport.
 Get settled in the quaint city of Sandavágur.
 Once you’re briefed by your guides, and your personal materials have been reviewed, you’ll enjoy a traditional local meal.
-Your first night will be spent in a guesthouse.
+The first night of your Faroe Islands tour will be spent in a guesthouse.

 Hiking: 17km, driving: 4km